-Bavarian Graduate Program in Economics March 2018
+Bavarian Graduate Program in Economics September/October 2020

-1 Organization
+Organization

-The course will start on Sunday, March 4, in the evening with a welcome meeting at 19:00 followed by dinner.
+The course will start on Sunday, September 27, in the evening with a welcome meeting at 19:00 followed by dinner.
 The daily schedule is listed below.

 '''

 09:00 - 10:30

 Lecture

 10:30 - 11:00

-Break
+Coffee Break

-11:00 - 12:30
+11:00 - 12:30 Lecture

-Lecture

 12:30 - 14:00

 Lunch

-14:00 - 16:00

 Problem Session

+14:00 - 15:30

-16:00 - 16:30
+15:30 - 16:00

-Break
+Coffee Break

-16:30 - 18:00
+16:00 - 17:30

 Review of Material and problems

-18:00 - 19:30
+17:30 - 19:00

-Break
+Free time

 19:30

 Dinner

 '''

-Note that on Friday, in lieu of a problem session, there will be a final review session from 14:00 to 15:00.
+Note that on Friday October 2, in lieu of a problem session, there will be a final review session from 14:00 to 15:00.

-2 Goal of the Course
+Goal of the Course

 The purpose of the course is to introduce you to the main methodological tools in modern macroeconomics while at the same time providing a survey of the main questions and answers given in the modern literature.
-The emphasis is on quantitative theory, i.e., theory designed to match basic features of the data and that can be used to answer quantitative questions.
+The emphasis is on "quantitative theory", i.e., theory designed to match basic features of the data and that can be used to answer quantitative questions.
 A large focus of the course will be to develop a theoretical toolbox that will you be able to apply in the future.
 The toolbox will build on standard microeconomic theory, so a solid understanding of applied microeconomic theory is a very useful background, if not a prerequisite.
 The course will also provide a basic introduction to solving models quantitatively using MATLAB.
 Prior experience with MATLAB is not required, but familiarity with a programming language (e.g., MATLAB, Python, C/C++,Fortran,Julia) would be useful.

-3 Course Outline
+Course Outline

-The first day will start with an overview of the course and will cover a simple dynamic economoy and the neoclassical growth model.
+The first day will start with an overview of the course and will cover a simple dynamic economy and the neoclassical growth model.
 We will then proceed with dynamic optimization and dynamic programming.
 Next, we will cover the permanent income hypothesis as an introduction to macroeconomic models featuring incomplete markets and income risk.
 A number of applications of the incomplete-markets model will be discussed, including endogenous default and housing.
 The course will conclude with a survey of the frontier of research questions being answered with incomplete-market models, with a special emphasis on models of monetary and fiscal policy in heterogeneous-agent environments.

-4 Course Materials
+Course Materials